ActivityWatch/docs/src/examples/extending.rst

 --------------------

 ActivityWatch is written to be flexible to be able to gather most types of data.
-Except for the included aw-watcher-window and aw-watcher-afk which tracks your application usage, there are additional so-called :doc:`watchers` for activitywatch.
+Except for the included aw-watcher-window and aw-watcher-afk which tracks your application usage, there are additional so-called :doc:`../watchers` for activitywatch.
 Watchers are small programs that collect data and send it off to the server.
 The only requirement for what kind of data is sent to aw-server as an event is that it has to contain a starttime (and preferably a duration aswell) so it can fit on a timeline.